davidkarolyi/tguard/README.md

 Validators are prefixed with the letter `T`, to indicate that they are representing a type of some sort, and to differentiate them from the built-in vanilla JavaScript types, like `Array` or `String`.

+> ⚠️ Not all the validators are documented here.
+Check `validators.ts`, or exported members to see all of them.

 ### `TAny`

 Accepts every value.